modxcms/fred/docs/themer/cmp/elements.md

 - You can also drag and drop an image from your local computer to the Element’s preview image
 - Or, you can click the Element Preview to upload a new one using your local computer file browser

 Starting in version 1.2, existing Element Previews will be removed once you replace them.

-**Note:** the library used to take screenshots is very good, but it doesn’t understand some CSS properties and may not render the screenshots optimially for your use case.
-For best results make sure that manual Element screenshots are 500px wide.

 ## Updating Elements